AbsoluteVectoR/polimi-notes/MSc (ENG)/AAPP/Randomized data structures.md

 # Randomized data structures

-# Disjoint sets
+## Disjoint sets

 Disjoint sets is a data structure very useful for operations on graphs.
-A collection of a set of objects where there are not intersections between sets. each set is identified by a representative
+A collection of sets of objects, not intersected and each identified by a representative element.

-a representative is some member of the set (often it often does not matter which element is the representative irrelevant).
+A representative is some member of the set (often it often does not matter which element is the representative irrelevant).
 A couple of operations over the disjoint sets:

 ````C
 make(x);
 union(x,y);